 - Once the lye and water mixture has cooled down, mix it into the oils.

 - Use a blender to blend it all together.
 Watch out not to make a mess in the process.
 Doing it in the sink, for instance, could prevent a lot of mess.

-- Mix in kratom powder and any other ingredients that you’re using.
+- Once the mixture reaches the consistency of mayonnaise, mix in kratom powder and any other ingredients that you’re using.

 - Leave the mixture in the molds for at least 24 hours.
-If after unmolding your kratom soap still seems too soft, you can leave it for a few more hours.
-However, don’t leave for too long as it may become very hard to cut.
+If, after unmolding, your kratom soap still seems too soft, you can leave it for a few more hours.
+However, don’t leave it for too long, as it may become very hard to cut.

 Have you ever tried kratom soap?
 How was it?
 What are your favorite ingredients to put into kratom soap?